Best Lunch Deals in Barcelona

 Fonda Pepa is a small, unpretentious spot in Gràcia that delivers every single time, and one of my personal favorites in Barcelona.
 Run by chefs Pedro and Francisco, the menu changes often and mixes Catalan classics with Latin American touches, fresh seafood, and dishes straight from the Josper oven.

-The lunch menu is excellent value, generous, and full of surprises, making it perfect for a relaxed but memorable midday meal.
+The lunch menu is excellent value, generous, and always surprising, making it perfect for a lovely and memorable midday meal.
 Read my review here.

 Carrer de Tordera 58, Barcelona (Gràcia).